 If you choose to opt out, your data may still be used during some specific situations.
 For example, during an epidemic where there might be a risk to other people's health.

-For more information on where opt outs do not apply click here.
+Click on link for more information on where opt outs do not apply.